 UAlbany Educational Opportunity Program (EOP)

-SUNY at Albany
+University at Albany

 New York

-Academic Level
+Academic Level:

 Baccalaureate

-Issue Area
+Issue Area:

 Support Services

-Program Focus
+Program Focus:

-First Year Support,
+First Year Support, Summer Bridge

 Overview

-The UAlbany Educational Opportunity Program (EOP) provides disadvantaged undergraduate students, a significant number who are Latino, college access; academic support; and financial assistance to successfully persist and graduate.
+The UAlbany Educational Opportunity Program (EOP) provides disadvantaged undergraduate students, a significant number whom are Latino, college access; academic support; and financial assistance to successfully persist and graduate.
 EOP’s goal is to ensure high retention, graduation rates, and academic performance for underrepresented students at UAlbany.

 Program Description